Today, upon a bus, I saw a very beautiful woman

 I saw her hobble down the aisle.

-She had one leg and used a crutch.
+She had one leg and

 But as she passed, she passed a smile.